 So which campaign type is right for you?
 Let’s find out!

-Boosting your post is also known as the Post Engagement Facebook campaign.
+Boosting your post is also known as the Post Engagement Facebook campaign, and is found under the Engagement campaign type under the Consideration column.

 But first, what does “boosting” mean?